Exabyte-io/documentation/docs/collaboration/ui/team-page.md

 ## Summary

-A summary of the Team's name, description and current [permissions levels](/entities-general/permissions.md) are displayed on top, as highlighted in the above image.
+Team name, description and current [permissions levels](/entities-general/permissions.md) are displayed on top, as highlighted in the above image.

 ## Tabs